Signed in as:

 Deep within the cranial base sits the sphenoid bone, sometimes described as a central organizing structure because it connects with many surrounding bones of the skull.
 These relationships help support coordination between cranial nerves, jaw movement, airway structures, and early feeding patterns.

-Copyright © 2026 Infant Bodywork & Craniosacral Support | Ruby M. Lopez - All Rights Reserved.
+Copyright © 2026 Infant Bodywork & Craniosacral Support | Southern California - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.